NickolasKemp/NickolasKemp/README.md

 - 👋 Hi, I’m @NickolasKemp
 - 👀 I’m interested in Frontend
-- 🌱 I’m currently learning JS, React, Next
+- 🌱 I’m currently learning Git, JS, React, Next

 <!---
 NickolasKemp/NickolasKemp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.